History of Karachi: Pakistan's capital (1947–1959)

 Habib Bank Plaza was the tallest building in Asia between 1963 and 1968.

 Karachi became Pakistan's capital in 1947; by 1951, the population was 1.1 million.
 Although the capital shifted to Islamabad in 1959, Karachi continued to grow as Muslim refugees from India fleeing from anti-Muslim pogroms and other parts of South Asia came to settle in Karachi.
 As a consequence, the demographics of the city also changed drastically.
 The Government of Pakistan through Public Works Department bought land to settle the Muslim refugees.

 Modern Population and Area

-By 1990, the Karachi Division covered 3365 sq km, and by 2007 the population reached approximately 14.5 million.
+By 1990, the Karachi Division covered 3365 km^{2}, and by 2007 the population reached approximately 14.5 million.
 The city was influenced by Modernism, Mehdi Ali Mirza and others integrated contemporary styles, including Frank Lloyd Wright's and Le Corbusier's approaches, seen in notable buildings like Mehdi Ali Mirza's residence and the Karachi University complex.

 Notable Constructions include The Institute of Business Administration, designed by William Perry, and the Aga Khan Hospital and Medical College, reflect evolving architectural sophistication and cultural integration.